Smushed/football-eliminator/DesignDoc.md

 MVP does include the leaderboard and viewing other people's picks that week.

 # Mongo Structure
+## Database has been totally reworked since this was written

 - Users
     - local
         - username